mavaddat/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/tls-support-1.3.md

   > [!NOTE]
   > DatabaseConnectionEncryption and/or DatabaseServerCertificateHostName are the same as configuration database by default in case you don't specify it.

-- To create a new content datbase, in Central Administration, add two settings on the page.
+- To create a new content database, in Central Administration, add two settings on the page.

   <img width="675" height="547" alt="image" src="https://github.com/user-attachments/assets/31877a29-4375-45fe-a36b-aedd5de0f83b" />